SimpleITK/SimpleITK/docs/source/setUp.rst

 Building an Example
 -------------------
 Now that we have configured the project, let up copy a basic SimpleITK example to compile and run.
-The :doc:`SimpleGaussian in C# <../../../Examples/SimpleGaussian/Documentation>` is a simple one to test our configuration.
+The :doc:`SimpleGaussian in C# <link_SimpleGaussian_docs>` is a simple one to test our configuration.
 This can just be copied and pasted into the code editor.

 Then click *Build -> Build Solution*.
 Assuming you have followed all of the steps thus far, you should have an executable you can run from the command line or from Visual Studio by adding command line arguments in *Project -> ConsoleApp1 Properties... -> Debug*.